Jinal11/NordicNaturalsWebsiteAutomation/README.md

 4. If you find any error, Please make sure you have selenium,UnitTest,pip installed in Pycharm
 5. To add those framework, Go to Project – > Project Interpreter and add by clicking '+'

-**Note :** If you are using macbook with Catelina OS, you might see chrome driver error while running program.
+**Note :** If you are using mac with Catalina OS, you might see chrome driver error while running program.
 To resolve the error:
 - Go to BaseClass folder and run `xattr -d com.apple.quarantine chromedriver`